 Maybe create more time with loved ones or give yourself the gift of a little extra sleep.
 My clients have also reported that being in nature, walking, or getting a massage can create feelings of calm.

-In the worse column, it’s common to see examples such as being around toxic people, lack of sunshine or sleep, or fighting with love ones.
+In the worse column, it’s common to see examples such as being around toxic people, lack of sunshine or sleep, or fighting with loved ones.